 With hygiene and cleanliness as our utmost priority, we operate through two kitchen models: Centralised and Decentralised.
-In the state of Andhra Pradesh, all three kitchens are centralised.
-In 2008, we set up our first kitchen in Visakhapatnam and later expanded our presence in the state with kitchens in Kakinada and Mangalagiri.
+In the state of Andhra Pradesh, all the kitchens are centralised.
+In 2008, we set up our first kitchen in Visakhapatnam and later expanded our presence in the state.

 Visakhapatnam: The centralised kitchen in Visakhapatnam was established in October 2008.
-This kitchen currently feeds 21,850 school children in 91 government and government-aided schools.
+This kitchen currently feeds 18,354 children in 186 Government and Government-aided schools.

 Kakinada: We began our operations in Kakinada in December 2015.
-This is a centralised kitchen which prepares mid-day meals for 11,491 school children in 27 schools.
+This is a centralised kitchen which prepares mid-day meals for 7,769 children in 66 schools.

-Mangalagiri: The newest addition to our reach in Andhra Pradesh is the Mangalagiri kitchen which started operating in June 2016.
-Here, a total of 16,068 children in 172 schools receive mid-day meals.
+Mangalagiri: The centralised kitchen in Mangalagiri was established in June 2016.
+Here, a total of 20,432 children in 309 schools receive mid-day meals under PM Poshan Abhiyaan.